MiracleDevs/Paradigm.ORM/doc/tutorials/1.gettingstarted/index.md

 }
 ```

 The code above is mostly self explanatory.
 It opens a connection to the database, creates a command, and then executes the query.
-Using the `@MiracleDevs.ORM.Data.Mappers.Generic.DatabaseReaderMapper` class, it gets the resulting clients.
+Using the `@Paradigm.ORM.Data.Mappers.Generic.DatabaseReaderMapper` class, it gets the resulting clients.
 In the example above we went to the database and back, but it's still a good deal of code just to get data: it should be easier and cleaner to do such a standard task.
 We have several other ways to write this down, but internally this is basically what is happening behind the scenes.
 We'll see how to translate the code to make it easier to read.
 There are many ways to do this: the one you choose will depend on the situation and what you need to accomplish.

 ### Using Extension Methods
-The interface `@MiracleDevs.ORM.Data.Database.IDatabaseConnector` has various extension methods available for all the different database types that can help you with repetitive tasks, and is also in charge of disposing every disposable object for you.
+The interface `@Paradigm.ORM.Data.Database.IDatabaseConnector` has various extension methods available for all the different database types that can help you with repetitive tasks, and is also in charge of disposing every disposable object for you.
 In particular, we want to use the executing extensions:
 - ExecuteReader
 - ExecuteNonQuery
 - ExecuteScalar